Oliveringlebych/Shady_Meadows/TEST_PLAN.md

 **Booking a room:**

-Verify that room bookings are a success and visible in the admin dashboard.
+Ensure that room bookings are successful and appear on the admin dashboard.

 **Sending a message:**

-Confirm that messages are a succes and visible in the admin dashboard.
+Ensure that messages are sent successfully and appear in the admin dashboard.

 **Form validation:**

-Ensure appropriate validation errors are displayed when required fields are left empty.
+Ensure that appropriate validation error messages are displayed when required fields are left blank.

 **Accessibility compliance:**

-Check that accessibility on either the home page or reserve page does not regress.
-The admin site is not a concern for accessibilty
+Ensure that appropriate validation error messages are displayed when required fields are left blank.

 # Test Environments

 https://automationintesting.online/

-# Browsers:

-1. Chrome (Desktop)

-2. Firefox (Desktop)

-3. WebKit (Desktop)

-4. Chrome (Pixel 5)

 # Pages to be tested: